antonkatz/hin.js/README.md

 - Has 0 or 1 parameters (`value` in the above example).
 Mimic multiple parameters by passing an object.
 - Best for: async validation, saving to a database, calling APIs

-⚠️ The returned Promise is awaited, but its resolved value is discarded.
+✅ The returned Promise is awaited, and if it resolves to a value other than `undefined`, that value is passed as the input to the next `.sync()`/`.async()` layer.

+Execution order is the same for both stateful properties and stateless pipes:
+> Default (if unset) -> `sync` / `async` layers in declaration order

 ## Basic Example